ChunTaoLin/programmer-portfolio/README.md

 # programmer-portfolio
 Welcome to the personal repository of Chun Tao Lin This repo contains some segments of code from past projects.
-If you want more details and such visit my wixsite for images, videos and more! https://chuntaolinprogrammer.wixsite.com/programmerportfolio
+I advise you to also take a look at my wixsite for more! https://chuntaolinprogrammer.wixsite.com/programmerportfolio